tinruufu/friction/README.md

 tablet or just a computer other than the one your library is on

-you _could_ mount the library on your local machine and then run friction locally, but it's pretty I/O heavy, so network storage is a huge bottlneck and it's gonna be dog slow if you do
+you _could_ mount the library on your local machine and then run friction locally, but it's pretty I/O heavy, so network storage is a huge bottleneck and it's gonna be dog slow if you do

 while there's no particular reason i can think of that'd make this dangerous,